K

 feral cat

 Unfortunately, the brilliant coloring of koi fish makes them easy targets for creatures that wish to eat them.
 These range from wading birds like egrets, storks, and herons to small carnivores such as raccoons, foxes, and cats.
-This is why it is important for koi owners to maintain a pond that is too deep for a wading bird to stand in.
+This is why koi owners need to maintain a pond that is too deep for a wading bird to stand in.
 The fish’s habitat shouldn’t have overhangs, such as a low bridge, that a carnivore can use to reach in and grab a fish.
 It should also be shaded.
-This not only hides the fish from birds of prey and other predators but protects the koi from sunburn.
+This not only hides the fish from birds of prey and other predators but also protects the koi from sunburn.

 Reproduction and Lifespan